History

 Research

 Research is also integrated into the classroom.
-For example, our digital history class is in the process of creating a website on coalmine disasters based on their research at the Lackawanna County Historical Society and the Scranton public library.
+For example, our digital history class created a website on coalmine disasters based on their research at the Lackawanna County Historical Society and the Scranton public library.
 Learn more here.

 Internships